daniell419/daniell419.github.io/_pages/about.md

 My current research centers on Difference-in-Differences (DiD) and Randomized Controlled Trials (RCTs), with a particular focus on spillover effects, treatment heterogeneity, optimal treatment allocation, and the integration of machine learning into these methodologies.

 Previously, I served as an Adjunct Professor and Teaching Assistant for various courses at Universidad de los Andes.
-I have also conducted research in both the private sector (Quantil) and the public sector (Colombian Central Bank).
+I have also conducted research in both the private sector (Quantil) and the public sector (Colombian Central Bank and DIAN).